AF-1/sobras/lms-jivelite-change-font/README.md

 ## Install fonts with FontReplacer applet

 Use the **FontReplacer applet** (from the LMS plugin/applet repository) to install an expanded version of the default FreeSans font. *I haven't tested this at all.* It's supposed to be very easy.
-So I recommend you try this first if you don't feel comfortable using SSH.<br><br><br>
+So I recommend you try this if you don't feel comfortable using SSH.<br><br><br>

 ## Copy fonts to device using SSH

 If you have **SSH access**(*) enabled on your device **download the [font files](https://github.com/AF-1/sobras/tree/main/lms-jivelite-change-font/new_fonts) from this repository** and use the commands for your device type below.
-The *new* font files have to have the same name as the original fonts.
-I've already renamed them.<br><br>
+Your devices expects the *new* font files to have the same name as the original fonts.
+The downloadable font files in this repository already have the correct names.<br><br>

 ### piCorePlayer